clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/basic-usage.md

   instead of the current one.

 The profiler collects samples until `stop` is called.
-Besides stopping the profiler, it does some post-processing on the results, dumps the results into a text file, and generates a flamegraph from these results.
+Besides stopping the profiler, it does some post-processing of the result, dumps the result into a text file, and generates a flamegraph from this result file.
 Both are saved into the `/tmp/clj-async-profiler/results/` directory. `stop` also accepts a map of the following options:

-- `:generate-flamegraph?` — defaults to true, but if set to false, it will only dump the results to the text file, not generate a flamegraph.
+- `:generate-flamegraph?` — defaults to true, but if set to false, it will only dump the result to a text file.
 - `:title` — optional title to be included in the generated flamegraph (for example, to differentiate between several profiling sessions).
 - `:predefined-transforms` — pertains to advanced in-browser flamegraph